LARA-Gen: Enabling Continuous Emotion Control for Music Generation Models via Latent Affective Representation Alignment: INTRODUCTION

 Inspired by \textbf{Rep}resentation \textbf{A}lignment (REPA)~\cite{repa} in the visual domain, we introduce \textbf{LARA-Gen}, a novel framework that supervises the training process via \textbf{L}atent \textbf{A}ffective \textbf{R}epresentation \textbf{A}lignment~(LARA).
 By aligning the model's internal representations with rich features from an audio understanding model (MERT~\cite{mert}), LARA-Gen effectively learns the complex mapping from continuous emotion conditions to musical outputs.
 Extensive experiments demonstrate that LARA-Gen enables continuous, fine-grained control over musical emotions and significantly outperforms baseline methods in both emotional accuracy and audio quality.
 To the best of our knowledge, this is the first work that enables continuous numerical control of musical emotion via valence-arousal conditions, representing a paradigm shift from ambiguous textual conditioning to precise affective control.
 Our key contributions are as follows: \begin{itemize}

-\item We propose a novel conditioning mechanism that enables generative models to accept continuous valence-arousal values as input, effectively decoupling emotional attributes from textual content and bypassing the limitations of text-based emotion prompting. \item We introduce a novel generation framework that incorporates \textbf{L}atent \textbf{A}ffective \textbf{R}epresentation \textbf{A}lignment to provide explicit supervision during training. \item We establish a reproducible evaluation benchmark for emotional music generation, comprising a curated test set with continuous emotion annotations and a robust Emotion Predictor, providing an objective metric for assessing emotional controllability. \end{itemize}
+\item We propose a novel conditioning mechanism that enables generative models to accept continuous valence-arousal values as input, effectively decoupling emotional attributes from textual content and bypassing the limitations of text-based emotion prompting.